atorresg/ATG-Bootstraps/README.md

 How to use it?
 --------------------------------------

 Just write your html5 / css3 code and put your javascript into `js/main.js`.
-Although I can guarantee 100% browser compatiblity I promise you will have less headaches than before.
+Although I can't guarantee 100% browser compatiblity I promise you will have less headaches than before.